pedsmoreira/premiere/README.md

 ## Projects
 - [Premiere Player](https://github.com/pedsmoreira/premiere-player)

-## Inspiration
+## Motivation
 Premiere is inspired by [Laravel](https://laravel.com/) ([Eloquent](https://laravel.com/docs/master/eloquent)) and [Rails](http://rubyonrails.org/)
 ([Active Record](http://guides.rubyonrails.org/active_record_basics.html)).

-Because of frameworks like this, it's much simpler to build Restful APIs.
+Because of frameworks like these, it's much simpler to build Restful APIs.
 The goal of Premiere is to provide the same facility and power that these libraries provide on the server side.

 ## Dependencies